 Blepharoplasty, or eyelid surgery, is a procedure that improves the appearance of the upper eyelid, lower eyelid, or both.
 The results of blepharoplasty yield a smoother, better-defined eyelid and a rejuvenated, more youthful appearance.

-Blepharoplasty is a very delicate surgery that requires a thorough understanding of the anatomy of not only the eyelid, but also the eye.
-Every plastic surgeon at the Plastic Surgery Clinic of Chicago is licensed, board-certified, and maintains mastery of the intricacies of eyelid surgery.
+Blepharoplasty is a very delicate surgery that requires a thorough understanding of the anatomy of not only the eyelid but also the eye.
+Every plastic surgeon at the Plastic Surgery Clinic of Chicago is licensed, board-certified, and maintains a mastery of the intricacies of eyelid surgery.

 Blepharoplasty can rejuvenate the area around both above and below your eyes, improving appearance and functionality.
 Consider blepharoplasty if any of the following apply to you:

 - Looking tired and dark bags under the eyes